I Love New Year: Production

 In 2011 directors Radhika Rao and Vinay Sapru announced their intent to begin work on I Love New Year.
 The film originally had the working title of Happy New Year, but the title was changed because Shah Rukh Khan was working at the same time on a film of that title.
-Actors Sunny Deol and Kangana Ranaut were cast in the lead roles; Ranaut said that she trained for over a month in order to gain the correct expressions and body language of a musician.
+Actors Sunny Deol and Kangana Ranaut were cast in the lead roles; Ranaut said that she trained for over a month in order to learn the correct expressions and body language of a musician.
 Shooting commenced in summer 2011 at Filmalaya Studios in Mumbai, and some scenes were filmed in Bangkok and the final scenes in New York City.

 Release

 Originally planned for release in April 2013, the film was delayed several times.
 The film was released on 10 July 2015.

 Critical reception

 The film received generally negative reviews.
 Nishi Tiwari of Rediff.com wrote in a 1 out of 5 stars review that it was "criminally unremarkable", criticising the story.
 Troy Ribeiro of NDTV gave the film 2 out of 5 stars, calling the plot "silly and far-fetched".
-Filmfare reviewer Rachit Gupta gave the film 3 out of 5 stars, criticising the film's "mish-mash of sentimentality, annoying characters and clichéd rom com developments".
-Gupta also felt that Deol and Ranaut as a couple were miscast.
-He also felt that the music was forgettable.
+Filmfare reviewer Rachit Gupta gave the film 3 out of 5 stars, criticising the film's "mish-mash of sentimentality, annoying characters and clichéd rom-com developments".
+Gupta also felt that the music was forgettable.